sergei-mironov/litrepl/README.md

   background Python interpreter
 * `:LitEval1` - Execute the executable section under the cursor, or the executable section of the result section under the cursor
-* `:LitRepl` - Open the Vim terminal exclusively connected to the Python interpreter via `socat` tool.
-This way user could inspect it's state.
+* `:LitRepl` - Open the `socat` with the right argument in the Vim terminal.
+  This way users could inspect the state of Python interpreter which normally runs in the background.
 Note, that standard Python prompts `>>>`/`...` are disabled.

 Formatting
 ----------